camdenreslink/code.camdenreslink.com/content/misc/getting-started-with-the-hugo-static-site-generator/index.md

 Setting up an Asset Pipeline
 ============================

 I also made my Hugo project a Node module by running `npm init`.
 I am using node to create thumbnail images as a build step.
-I also converted my large CSS file containing all my styles into more single purpose less style files.
-I am currently running these jobs manually using npm scripts (thumbnail generation and less compilation), but if more build steps are added in the future I will create a gulp file to organize my tasks.
+I also converted my large CSS file containing all my styles into more single purpose [less](http://lesscss.org/) style files.
+I am currently running these jobs manually using npm scripts (thumbnail generation and less compilation), but if more build steps are added in the future I will create a [gulp](https://gulpjs.com/) file to organize my tasks.

 Deployment
 ==========

 Hugo is great because at the end of compilation, you just have static files to deploy.
 Any host that supports static file hosting and SSL works.
 You could even host using a web server like Nginx or Apache on a VPS like Digital Ocean.
-I chose to host on Firebase because it is easy to use, free, and it [performs well](https://www.savjee.be/2017/10/Static-website-hosting-who-is-fastest/).
+I chose to host on Firebase because it is easy to use, free (up to a certain amount of resources used), and it [performs well](https://www.savjee.be/2017/10/Static-website-hosting-who-is-fastest/).
 Hugo has a dedicated document on getting set up and deploying to Firebase [here](https://gohugo.io/hosting-and-deployment/hosting-on-firebase/).